 WordPress lets you select any page on your blog as the ‘homepage’ and assign it as the main page of your website (i.e. your “home page”).

-To set any page in your site to display as the Home Page go to your admin menu and select Settings > Reading …
+To set any page in your site to display as the Home Page go to your navigation menu and click on Settings > Reading …

 - Front page displays: select ‘A static page …’

-- Front page: Click on the drop down menu and choose the page you want to set as your Home Page (you can choose any page listed in your dropdown menu)
+- Front page: Click on the drop down menu and select the page you want to set as your Home Page (you can choose any page listed in this menu)

-Click the Save button to update the settings and change the home page …
+Click Save Changes when done to update the settings and change the home page …

-After saving, click on Visit Site (tip: right-click and open the link in a new tab to view the homepage in a new browser window without leaving your Reading Settings screen) …
+After saving, click on Visit Site (tip: right-click and select ‘Open Link In New Tab’ to view the homepage in a new browser window without leaving your Reading Settings screen) …

-The page you have specified in Front page displays > A static page should now display as the home page of your site …
+The page you selected in Front page displays > A static page should now be displaying as the home page of your site …

-You can change the home page for your site as often as you want, just by repeating the above process and selecting another page …
+You can specify a new home page for your website as many times as you like, just by repeating the above steps and selecting a different page …

-Your newly-specified page will become the new home page immediately …
+Your newly-chosen page will be immediately assigned as your new home page of your site …

-Whenever you select any page as the homepage of your site, WordPress reassigns the domain root to become the URL of the home page.
+When you assign any page to become the homepage of your site, WordPress reassigns the domain root to the URL of your home page.

-What this means is that if you make a page with the following URL your home page:
+What this means is that if you select the page with the URL shown below your site’s home page:

-The above page will automatically be given the following URL for as long as it remains the site’s home page:
+The above page will automatically be given the following URL:

-If you type the ‘old’ URL of the page you have specified as your new home page into your browser, WordPress will direct you back to the home page.
+If you type the ‘old’ URL of the page you have now specified as the new home page into your browser, WordPress will direct you back to the home page.

-Also, if you choose another page to be the home page, WordPress will assign your previous home page back to its original URL …
+Also, if you choose another page as the home page, WordPress reassigns your previous home page back to its original URL …